Variational Monte-carlo study of ${_{\Lambda\Lambda}^4}H$

 TABLE V : Variational results for $_{\Lambda\Lambda}^4{H}$ with different Nijmegen interactions

 \begin{quote}

 \end{quote}

 The $\gamma$ vs -E graph for $_{\Lambda\Lambda}^4H$ is shown in figure 2.
 The graph shows that -E increases with $\gamma$ which is due to the fact that as $\gamma$ increases, $\Lambda\Lambda$ potential becomes more attractive.
-From this graph also it is seen that for $V_\sigma$=0.3-0.4, which includes the experimental values for $_{\Lambda}^4H$ and $_{\Lambda}^4H^*$[16], $_{\Lambda\Lambda}^4H$ is not bound.
+From this graph also it is seen that for $V_\sigma$=0.3-0.4, which includes the experimental values for $_{\Lambda}^4H$ and $_{\Lambda}^4H^*$[16,17], $_{\Lambda\Lambda}^4H$ is not bound.

-Since Nemura \textit{et. al}[4] and M. Shoeb[5] had predicted a bound $_{\Lambda\Lambda}^4{H}$, we performed calculations with FGNN potential and NSC97 $\Lambda$N potential, the same as Nemura \textit{et. al}[4] and M. Shoeb[5] with which they found bound $_{\Lambda\Lambda}^4{H}$.
+Since Nemura \textit{et. al}[4] and M. Shoeb[5] had predicted a bound $_{\Lambda\Lambda}^4{H}$, we performed calculations with NN potential used by Filikhin and Gal(FGNN)[3] and NSC97 $\Lambda$N potential[3], the same as Nemura \textit{et. al}[4] and M. Shoeb[5] with which they found bound $_{\Lambda\Lambda}^4{H}$.
 These results are given in Table VI.
-The corresponding results for Argonne $v_ {18}$ NN potential and NSC97 $\Lambda$N potential are given in Table VII.
-Table VII contains the results for $_{\Lambda}^4{H}$ and $_{\Lambda}^4{H}^*$ with Argonne $v_ {18}$ NN potential and NSC97 $\Lambda$N potential.
-In the following tables, all energy values are in Mev and all distances are in fm.
+The corresponding results for Argonne $v_ {18}$ NN potential(same as ref.[6]) and NSC97 $\Lambda$N[3] potential are given in Table VII for the hypernuclear systems, $_{\Lambda}^4{H}$ and $_{\Lambda}^4{H}^*$.
+In the following tables, all energy values are in MeV and all distances are in fm.

 TABLE VI : Variational results for $_{\Lambda}^3{H}$ and $_{\Lambda\Lambda}^4{H}$ with $\epsilon$=0, FGNN potential and NSC97 $\Lambda$N potential

 \begin{quote}

 \end{quote}